-As always, thank you for subscribing to the Amodei Report.
-I look forward to keeping you updated on the issues you care about most.
+Thank you for subscribing to the Amodei Report.
+I look forward to continuing to keep you up to date on the issues you care about most.
 For additional information, please visit my website at amodei.house.gov or call my Washington office: (202) 225-6155, Reno office: (775) 686-5760 or Elko office: (775) 777-7705.
-To receive updates on what I am doing in Washington and in Nevada’s 2nd District follow me on Facebook, Twitter, Instagram, and Youtube.
+To receive updates on what I am doing in Washington and in Nevada’s 2nd District follow me on Facebook, Twitter, Instagram and Youtube.